GeorgeWeb/dwarfworks/README.md

 ### Continuous Integration

-**CI** for Linux/Mac/Windows , GCC/Clang/MSVC will be set up very soon, after we decide on our final set of build tools and cross-platform design.
+**CI** for Linux/Mac/Windows using GCC/Clang/MSVC will be set up soon, after the introduction of build tools scripts for automating dwarfworks building and testing.

 ---